 As a whole, the peloton low-impact rides are good for recovery because they help to balance the workout intensity, improve aerobic fitness, and speed up the recovery process.
-They also help beginners to get started, reduce the risk for injury and prevent overtraining.
+They also help beginners to get started, reduce the risk of injury and prevent overtraining.

-If you’re just getting started with peloton rides you should consider adding more moderate intensity sessions to your workout schedule.
+If you’re just getting started with peloton rides you should consider adding more moderate-intensity sessions to your workout schedule.

 Doing a high volume of high-intensity rides increases the demand for recovery and lowers the performance in the long run.